Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Limit when

 \begin{lemma} For every $\ep > 0$, there is $R > 0$, such that, if $z \in \til{C}$ satisfies $d(z) > R$, then the maximal ball centered at $z$ is $\ep$-close to the maximal ball of the corresponding exponential map. \end{lemma}

-\begin{proof} As the Epstein maps of $C$ and $\exp$ are close, their developing maps are also close.
-This implies the closeness of their maximal balls centered at $z$ and their ideal points. \end{proof} The proposition follows from the above lemmas. \Qed{AlmostExponentialMap}
+\begin{proof} As the Epstein map of $C$ and $\exp$ are close, their developing maps are also close.
+This implies the closeness of their maximal balls centered at $z$ and their ideal points. \end{proof} The proposition follows from the above lemma, and \Cref{AlmostExponentialMap}. \Qed{EpsteinMapAndBendingMap}